RogoSolutions/rogo-esp32-sdk/README.md

 * Documentation for the latest version: https://docs.espressif.com/projects/esp-idf/.
 This documentation is built from the [docs directory](docs) of this repository.

 * The [esp32.com forum](https://esp32.com/) is a place to ask questions and find community resources.

-* [Check the Issues section on github](https://github.com/espressif/esp-idf/issues) if you find a bug or have a feature request.
-Please check existing Issues before opening a new one.

-* If you're interested in contributing to ESP-IDF, please check the [Contributions Guide](https://docs.espressif.com/projects/esp-idf/en/latest/contribute/index.html).